alexvek96/face_recognition_and_SVM_classification/README.md

 3) github_Face_recognition_and_SVM_classification.ipynb contains the Python code implementing the objectives

 ## how to execute
-You can run the code shells of the .ipynb file and see the logic and the results of the implementation.
+.zip data file is to be uploaded to your Google Drive following the path customization of the given code.
+Then, you can run the code shells of the .ipynb file and see the logic and the results of the implementation.